Personal Communications in APA Style | Format & Examples

-In APA Style, a personal communication is any source that is not publicly accessible.
+In APA Style, a personal communication is any source that is not accessible to your readers.
 Personal communications are cited in the text, but not included in the reference list.

 What is a personal communication?

-A personal communication is any source you refer to that the reader will not be able to access – either because it was not recorded, is deliberately kept private for reasons of confidentiality, or is accessible only to a specific group (e.g. members of a particular institution).
+A personal communication is any source you refer to that the reader will not be able to access—either because it was not recorded, is deliberately kept private for reasons of confidentiality, or is accessible only to a specific group (e.g. members of a particular institution or online community).

 Because the reader cannot look up these sources independently, APA Style states that it is not appropriate to include them in a reference list.
 The point of a reference list is to allow the reader to find your sources, so inaccessible sources do not belong there.

 Some common examples of sources that should be treated as personal communications include:

 How to cite personal communications